ttoe-dj/ttoe-dj.github.io/_pages/clues.md

   sidebar: left
 ---

-Here are some clues I use to update my personal credences on topics associated with theories of everything.
-Positive/negative clues are labeled by +/-; the more marks, the more it affects my credence.
+Here are some clues I use to update my personal credences.
+Plus/minus signs increase/decrease credence.
+The more signs, the more the increase/decrease.
+The list of options are not supposed to be exhaustive.
+The options are also not necessarily exclusive against each other.
+I hope to constantly update the clues as I learn.

 ___